KeremAR/DevOps-Cheat/GIT/Git-readme.md

 ## Rebase

-### When to Use Rebase
+git rebase means taking a branch and rewriting it on top of another branch's latest commit.

-Rebase is used to create a linear history by moving your branch commits on top of another branch.
+It's like saying "show these changes as if they were made after that point".

 <table width="100%">
 <tr>